hoddmimes/RSALogin/README.md

 In case you would like to use generate SSH keys to authorize your own arbitrary service in the same way as a SSH server does this utility can certainly help you.

-What you typically wil do is to provide SSH generated keys using typicall using a standard SSH utility see [ssh-keygen](https://www.ssh.com/academy/ssh/keygen).
+What you typically wil do is to provide SSH generated keys using a standard SSH utility e.g see [ssh-keygen](https://www.ssh.com/academy/ssh/keygen).

 The steps taking to establish an authorized session between a 'client' and a server using the SSH keys are the following.